jessicarfactory/CSAT-Signal2020/README.md

 ```

 Next, you’ll need to surface both the account SID and auth token and get these added to your new environment file.
+Remember also to update the script with the phone number of your production environment.

 Use the .**env.production.example **as a guide: